TheArchitect2000/New-IoT-Device-Integration/README.md

 Before integrating your device, contact the Node Admin to add your IoT device data on the Fides Innova node.

 ### 2. Create an Account on Fides Innova
-Sign up on the Fides Innova Platform to obtain your credentials.
+Sign up on the Fides Innova Platform (e.g. https://panel.zksensor.tech) to obtain your credentials.

 ### 3. Install the Device Using API Requests
 Use the Fides Innova API to register your device.
 #### 3.1 POST request
-Using the following APIs you can install your IoT Device.
+Using the following APIs you can install your IoT Device on the IoT Node witch your device is registered on.
 ```
 /v1/user/credential
 # Use the accessToken from response ["data"]["tokens"]["accessToken"] for other API requests